coredashio/community/subprojects.md

 ## Perses

 The first subproject is [Perses](https://github.com/perses/perses).
-Perses provides a secure way to configure Prometheus, and we are working toward providing visualizations for Prometheus through a new dashboard definition.
-We welcome contributions to this project.
+Perses is aiming to become a dashboard visualization tool for Prometheus and other datasources.
+It will focus on being GitOps-compatible via a new and well-defined dashboard definition model.

 ## More subprojects coming soon